Introduction to MySQL Interview Questions and Answers

 DELETE FROM table_name WHERE column_name = column_value;

-- Drop: Drop is a DDL statement and it can’t be rolled back.
+- Drop: Drop is a DDL statement that can’t be rolled back.
 By using this, the entire table and all its constraints and privileges will be removed.

 Syntax: